Jollerprutt/proxmox-node/README.md

 | `Comment` |vpngate-local|

 Note the bridge port corresponds to a physical interface identified above.
 The name for Linux Bridges must follow the format of vmbrX with ‘X’ being a number between 0 and 9999.
 Last but not least, `vmbr0` is the default Linux Bridge which wouldve been setup when first installing Proxmox and DOES NOT need to be created.
 Simply edit the existing `vmbr0` by changing `Bridge port ==> bond0`.

+Reboot the Proxmox node to invoke the changes.